jaeyow/fullstack-developer/_posts/2019-09-20-website-performance-series-part-3.md

 Lighthouse has 5 important metrics that contribute to the final performance score.
 Each metric has different weights, as a result, those that have a heavier weight contribute more.
 The following describes each and their corresponding weights:

 **Time to Interactive (TTI)** (weight 33.3%)
-- Time to interactive is the amount of time it takes for the page to become fully interactive.
+- TTI is the most important metric and is defined as the amount of time it takes for the page to become fully interactive.
 Interactivity is the point where:

     1) the page has started displaying some content,